Admin guide: Expense Policy Agent

 When an employee submits a card expense or reimbursement report:

-General checks: Policy agent first checks standard settings (e.g., required fields).
+• General checks: expense policy agent first takes note of your current settings (e.g., required fields).

-AI evaluation: Policy agent reads the expense details and receipt, checks for issues like duplicates or wrong values, and if customized, compares all details against your expense policies and its hidden notes.
+• AI evaluation: expense policy agent reads the expense details and its attachments, checks for issues like duplicates or wrong values, and if customized, compares all details against your expense policies and its hidden notes.

-If compliant: The agent marks the expense as verified.
+• If compliant: your agent marks the expense as verified.
 A green badge appears.

-If non-compliant or in doubt: The agent flags the expense for review.
+• If non-compliant or in doubt: your agent flags the expense for review.
 It will list one or more reasons and link to specific section(s) of your policy that may have been violated.

-Humans remain in control: Approvers and Admins can always choose to approve an expense even if the agent flagged it.
+• Humans remain in control: Approvers and Admins can always choose to approve an expense even if your agent flagged it.

-Feedback loop: Your users can send feedback with the thumbs up/down feature on specific flags raised by the agent or its lack thereof.
+• Feedback loop: Your users can send feedback with the thumbs up/down feature on specific flags raised by your agent or its lack thereof.
 This helps reporting when the agent was helpful or if its interpretation was inaccurate.
 It does not train the agent automatically.

-Important: Your existing Airwallex settings (submission deadlines, approval routing, form requirements) always override the agent.
-I.e If a hard rule/setting is set on an expense, the Policy agent will not challenge it.
+Important: Your existing Airwallex settings (submission deadlines, approval routing, form requirements) always override your agent.
+I.e If a hard rule/setting is set on an expense, your expense policy agent will not challenge it.

 First time setup

-The most powerful way to use Policy agent is to customise it with your own expense policies.
-Once configured, the agent uses expense policies as its source of truth for what is in or out of policy during review.
+The most powerful way to use your policy agent is to customise it with your own expense policies.
+Once configured, it uses expense policies as its source of truth for what is in or out of policy during review.

 1. Customise your agent with your policy

-Navigate to Expenses > Settings > Expense policy agent.
+1. Navigate to Spend > Expenses > Settings > Expense policy agent.

-New policy: Either upload source documents from your company, or generate a policy based on best practices.
-You can review and edit the expense policy before publishing.
+2. New policy: either upload source documents from your company, or generate a policy based on best practices.
+You can review and edit your expense policy before publishing.
 Follow our dedicated set up guide here.

-Activation: The agent begins enforcing your specific rules immediately once the policy is published.
-Your expenses policies are the agent’s knowledge for what’s in or out of the policy during review.
+3. Activation: your agent begins enforcing your specific rules immediately once a policy is published.
+Your expenses policies are your agent’s knowledge for what’s in or out of the policy during review.

 2. Baseline protection without a policy

-If you haven’t edited an expense policy yet, Policy agent is still automatically enabled for all Grow and Accelerate customers to enforce baseline compliance, such as detecting duplicate receipts and other obvious issues.
-You can rely on this default behaviour from day one, then unlock deeper, policy-specific checks as soon as you upload your own policy file.
+If you haven’t edited an expense policy yet, expense policy agent is still automatically enabled for all Grow and Accelerate customers to enforce baseline compliance, such as detecting duplicate receipts and other obvious issues.
+You can rely on this default behaviour from day one, then unlock deeper, policy-specific checks as soon as you publish your own policy documents.

 Controls

-Two level of controls are built in with your policy agent.
+Two level of controls are built in with your expense policy agent.

-If your organization would like to stop policy agent from evaluating your expenses, use the top-level setting:
+1. If your organization would like to stop your policy agent from evaluating your expenses, use the top-level setting:

-Configure your AI policy agent to evaluate expenses: enabled
+• Configure your policy agent to evaluate expenses: enabled

 Your policy agent will be disabled and will no longer evaluate expenses.
 Previous evaluations and your active policies are preserved.

-If you would like to change who can see AI evaluations, a visibility control is live while the agent is enabled.
+1. If you would like to change who can see AI evaluations, a visibility control is live while your agent is enabled.
 By default visibility is set to all users: all your employees and approvers will see flags and verifications.
 To edit this control:

 Your policy agent is now restricted to show evaluations only to your Admins and Owner roles.